-Alabama Woman Arrested For ‘Performing A Sex Act On Her Four-Year-Old Son’, Then Sending Images To Friend
+Alabama Woman Arrested For ‘Performing A Sex Act On Her 4-Year-Old Son,’ Then Sending Images To Friend

-In what appears like a horrifying case of child abuse, an Alabama mom has been arrested for allegedly “performing a sex act on her four-year-old son” and then sending the images to her male friend, according to the Foley Police Department.
+In what appears like a horrifying case of child abuse, an Alabama mom has been arrested for allegedly “performing a sex act on her 4-year-old son” and then sending the images to her male friend, according to the Foley Police Department.

 The Daily Mail reports that investigators who arrested Krystal Sanspree, 30, believe that she acted at the behest of her male friend, 32-year-old Corey Ashton Steele, who reportedly solicited the images.
 The pair now faces multiple child sexual abuse charges and could be set to spend a long time in prison for their ghastly crimes.